-This fall, the flood of sexual harassment allegations against movie mogul Harvey Weinstein gave women new confidence to publicly denounce sexual harassment by powerful leaders—not just in Hollywood but in workplaces across the country.
-The movement spawned a popular Twitter hashtag, #MeToo, that millions of women in 85 countries have used to speak out against alleged harassers.
+The flood of accusations – civil and criminial – against movie mogul Harvey Weinstein has given women new confidence to publicly denounce sexual harassment and other misconduct by powerful leaders—not just in Hollywood but in workplaces across the country.

 The truth is, Weinstein’s fall isn’t unique.
 Over the past five years, 5.3% of CEOs globally have been forcibly removed due to ethical lapses, including harassment, according to a PricewaterhouseCooopers study.
-In the United States, that’s a 102% increase from the previous five years.
+That’s a 36% increase from 2007-2011, when 3.9% of CEOs were forced out.
+The increase was even more dramatic in the United States and Canada, which saw a 102% increase in the past five years.

-Experts say the #MeToo movement will bring more harassment victims out of the shadows.
-While the EEOC receives about 30,000 harassment complaints each year, it estimates that only “6% to 13% of individuals who experience harassment file a formal complaint.”
+Sexual harassment laws have been on the books for more than 50 years, but most workplace incidents still go unreported.
+While the EEOC receives more than 30,000 harassment complaints each year, the agency estimates that only “6% to 13% of individuals who experience harassment file a formal complaint.”

-3. Don’t pull punches with a CEO or top exec.
+2. Explain the big picture.
+Don’t pull punches with a CEO or top exec.
 Explain the complaint, but also discuss your exec’s actions in light of protecting the organization from an expensive lawsuit.
-Courts will likely hold your top brass to a higher standard.
-If you know what’s going on and fail to stop it, you’re opening the organization—and possibly yourself—to corporate (and even personal) liability.
+Courts will see your CEO as the mouthpiece of your organization and likely hold him or her to a higher standard.
+If you know what’s going on and fail to stop it, you’re opening the organization—and possibly YOURSELF—to corporate (and even personal) liability.

-4. Enlist the help of outside investigators and counsel.
-They will be able to better handle the investigation, explain the legal risks and give you guidance on how to proceed.
+3. Enlist the help of outside counsel, and let them do the talking.
+They will be able to better explain the legal risks (to you and the accused exec) and give you guidance on how to proceed.